 A common bipolar scale ranging from “Strong Democrat” to “Independent” to “Strong Republican” has proven to be less reliable, confounding partisan identification and independence, with a separate follow-up question needed to sort Independents into “lean Democrat” or “lean Republican.”

 While each of these examples use three to four questions to capture attitudes, those attitudes are then measured and reported on an underlying 7-point scale for analytical purposes.
 (Again, this scale outperformed 3-, 5-, and 9-point scales.)
 So the answer to the military question is analyzed as with this scale:

 - Decreased a moderate amount

 - Increased a lot

 Although commonly used on questionnaires, the bipolar question is often misused.
 Replace it with a unipolar question where possible.
-Where a bipolar scale is the best, ask it as a series of three questions (or four, in the case of partisan identification).
+Where a bipolar scale is the best, and the question is central to the goals of the research, ask it as a series of three questions (or four, in the case of partisan identification).

 First published on July 25, 2017, but updated with better examples.